Advayp/docs/spiceaidocs/docs/features/search/index.md

     name: spiceai.issues
     acceleration:
       enabled: true
+    columns:
+      - name: body
         embeddings:
-      - column: body # The text column in the `spiceai.issues` dataset
-        use: local_embedding_model # Embedding model used for this column
+          - from: local_embedding_model  # Embedding model used for this column
 ```

 By defining embeddings on the `body` column, Spice is now configured to execute similarity searches on the dataset.